-- The service had a complaints policy in place and information about how to make a complaint or raise concerns was available for patients to read in the reception area and on the provider's website. - Staff treated patients who made complaints compassionately.
-The service had received three complaints within the previous 12 months and was able to demonstrate how appropriate and timely actions were taken in response to a complaint. - The service clearly informed patients of further action that may be available to them should they not be satisfied with the response to their complaint.
+- The service had a complaints policy in place and information about how to make a complaint or raise concerns was available for patients to read in the reception area and on the provider's website. - The service had received six complaints within the previous 12 months, but these were received from patients who had undergone non-regulated aesthetic treatments and not services which fell within scope of CQC registration. - There was evidence that complaints had been discussed and the learning shared across the organisation. - The service clearly informed patients of further action that may be available to them should they not be satisfied with the response to their complaint.
 The service's written complaints policy included up to date information to support patients should their complaint remained unresolved.
-For example, there was reference within the policy to the Independent Sector Complaints Adjudication Service from whom additional advice and support may be sought. - There was evidence that complaints had been discussed and the learning shared amongst the team.
-We reviewed documented evidence of staff meetings where complaints had been discussed.
+For example, there was reference within the policy to the Independent Sector Complaints Adjudication Service from whom additional advice and support may be sought. - We noted that the provider had recently produced a short guide to improve the management of complaints which staff could use for additional guidance alongside the complaints policy.